csev/cc4e/README.md

 This is an emergent course with a the learning objective of seeing how system software like Linux or Python is built.
-This course will cover either C or C++ and quickly work through the base features of the language
+This course will cover either C or C++ and quickly work through the base features of the language and then using dynamic memory implement features similar to Python lists and dictionaries.

 * Variables
 * Input / Output